PaddleHQ/paddle-python-sdk/README.md

     log.error(f"We received an unknown error listing products: {error}")

 if not products:
-    print(f"There was a problem trying to list products") exit(1)
+    print("There was a problem trying to list products") exit(1)

 if not len(products):
-    log.warn(f"There are no products to list, try creating one using the example below") print(f"There are no products to list")
+    log.warn(f"There are no products to list, try creating one using the example below") print("There are no products to list")
     exit

 for product in products: